fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 ** Hubs and Switches are used to exchange data within a local area network.
 Not used to exchange data outside their own network.
 To exchange data outside their own network, a device needs to be able to read I.P. adresses.
 We need router!

 <a href="https://www.youtube.com/watch?v=1z0ULvg_pW8&t=129s">HUB</a> <br>
 Only detects that a device is physically connected to it.Data is copied to all other ports.Creates unnecessary traffic.Security!
 A layer 1 (Physical) device: One collision domain one broadcast domain.
-All nodes share the bandwith of network.
+All nodes share the bandwith of network.Hub does not perform any filtration which means that each chunk of data is transmitted to all the connected end devices even if it is not a destined device.
+* Hubs are sometimes called multiport repeaters.

 <a href="https://www.youtube.com/watch?v=ck3gx9HB9-k">COLLISION DOMAIN</a><br>
 In an Ethernet network, a collision domain a group of nodes that can hear each other.
 Collisions occur when two noedes on a shared network segment send packets simultaneously.

 <a href="https://www.youtube.com/watch?v=1z0ULvg_pW8&t=129s">SWITCH</a> <br>
 Can detect specific devices that are connected to it.
 Keeps a record of the MAC addresses of those devices.
 Switch is intelligent.
 Stores physical addresses.
 DAta directed only to intended port.
 Reduces unnecessary traffic.
-A layer 2 (Data Link) device: separates collision domains, creates a broadcast domain, gives every conversation the full bandwith of the network.
+A layer 2 (Data Link) device: separates collision domains, creates a broadcast domain, gives every conversation the full bandwith of the network.<br>
+* A hub acts as a multiport repeater.
+However, as more and more devices connect to it, it would not be able to efficiently manage the volume of traffic that passes through it.
+A switch provides a better alternative that can improve the performance especially when high traffic volume is expected across all ports.

 <a href="https://www.youtube.com/watch?v=ck3gx9HB9-k">BROADCAST DOMAIN</a><br>
 A broadcast domain is a collection of network devices that recieve broadcast traffic from each other.
 A broadcast means that we send someting that everyone receives, whether they need/want it or not.
 Any node using 12F (MAC address: FF-FF-FF-FF-FF-FF) is broadcasting.
 Any other node can hear broadcast.